Dynatrace/OneAgent-SDK-for-Java/README.md

 <a name="outwebrequests"/>

-### Trace outgoing web requests
+#### Trace outgoing web requests

 You can use the SDK to trace outgoing web requests.
-This might be useful if Dynatrace does not support the respective http library or language.
+This might be useful if Dynatrace does not support the respective http library or language sending the request.

-To trace a outgoing web request you need to create a Tracer object.
+To trace an outgoing web request you need to create a Tracer object.
 It is important to send the Dynatrace Header.
-This ensures that tagging with our built-in sensor is working.
+This ensures that tagging with our built-in sensor will work.

 ```Java
 OutgoingWebRequestTracer outgoingWebRequestTracer = oneAgentSdk.traceOutgoingWebRequest(url, "GET");